 Deceived Partners Reflections On Their Relationship, Marriage

-On The Receiving End Of An Affair - Trust Issues We can suddenly feel very alone, isolated, coping with the effects of an affair.
+On The Receiving End Of Infidelity, An Affair - Trust Issues We can suddenly feel very alone, isolated, coping with the effects of an affair.
 The very person we would naturally turn to for comfort and support would usually be our partner.
 The emotional effects on us can be overwhelming, when we find out our partner has been seeing someone else.
 Some of us may even feel ashamed because of our covert detective work on our partner.
-Remaining suspicious or no longer trusting them, we may constantly check up on our partner, which may in the long term be unsustainable and can drive a further wedge into the relationship or marriage.
+Remaining suspicious or no longer trusting them, we may constantly check up on our partner, test them, which may in the long term be unsustainable and can drive a further wedge into the relationship or marriage.
 Once it is out in the open that our partner has been unfaithful (compounded by any deception or pretence), the trust can plummet.
 For many of us it is the breaking of trust, even more than the sex, which can be more significant.
 Recovering this trust, re-choosing to do so, may be our significant challenge, so we and the relationship feel safe again.
 We may have thought we knew our partner and what we thought or believed, may be no longer as we mourn or grieve this loss (see also Trust, Vulnerability & Intimacy In The Relationship).

 The Challenges Ahead For Both Of Us